+We love bees!
+Bees are awesome!
 Over the past few weeks, I have been sharing a series of edible gardens to plant at home.
-Our garden plans have included herb gardens, a tea garden and even a taco garden.
-What I haven’t covered yet is the most important component of any garden – bees and pollinators.
-Put simply, without bees and other pollinators, our gardens would not grow.
-It’s that basic.
+Our garden plans have included herb gardens, a tea garden, a pizza garden and even a taco garden.
+This time around I’m focusing on how to build a bee garden.
+There are so many cool ways to make a cool home garden.

-How to Build a Bee Garden
+How to Make a Bee Garden

 Find out how easy it is to grow and harvest chamomile

-Ultimate guide to dandelions – recipes, crafts and more
+The ultimate guide to dandelions – recipes, crafts and more

-BE SURE TO SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.
-YOU MAY ALSO FOLLOW ALONG FACEBOOK AND TWITTER.
+SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.